Lanterns (TV series): Writing

-The series does not adapt any specific storylines from the comics, but Mundy said it is "steeped" in the Green Lantern comic book lore.
-The main characters have Green Lantern rings and the associated powers, and other aspects of the lore is seen or referenced in the series.
+Lanterns unfolds across two storylines: the first, set in 2016, involves a murder in Rushville, Nebraska, which Jordan believes to be an extraterrestrial incident; and the second, connected to the murder, takes place in 2026.
+Mundy likened the story's structure to the "emotional mysteries" in the first season of True Detective (2014), which he described as less of a traditional whodunit and more of an exploration of why the mystery takes place, bound by the relationship between Jordan and Stewart in Lanterns that Mundy compared to the characters Rust Cohle and Marty Hart from True Detective.
+The series primarily occurs in Sheridan County, Nebraska, with some scenes taking place in Iowa.
+It does not adapt any specific storylines from the comics, though Mundy said it is "steeped" in the Green Lantern comic book lore, as the main characters possess power rings, the primary weapons of the Green Lantern Corps and the source of their powers, while other aspects of the lore are either seen or referenced in the series.
 However, the series is more grounded than the comics.
 Mundy said he was excited to create "something really grounded inside this big, amazing mythology.
 From the beginning, all we talked about was, how can we take all the things we loved about the source material and turn it into a layered, human HBO drama?"
 He wanted the series to be accessible to audiences unfamiliar with the comics' history, yet satisfying to those who were.
-Mundy emphasized the series spanning across various timeframes and the presence of the buddy cop elements, noting that Jordan and Stewart would act as "opposing forces."
-Gunn was excited for the series to have a different tone from the first DCU film, Superman (2025), despite that project also featuring a Green Lantern in Guy Gardner.
-Gunn also explained that Lanterns would feature the inter-dimensional prison Salvation and the organization Checkmate, after being introduced in the season two finale of Peacemaker (2025), and that the series would be "really important in setting up things" in the wider context of the DCU.
+Mundy emphasized the series spanning across various timeframes and the presence of the buddy cop elements, noting that Jordan and Stewart would act as "opposing forces" in season one.

+Gunn was excited for the series to have a different tone from the first DCU film Superman (2025), despite that project also featuring a Green Lantern in Guy Gardner, whom Mundy described as "fabulously obnoxious" and said would appear at "a few different times" in the series; the events of Superman occur between the two settings of the series.
+His role was aligned with the series' 2026 storyline and would connect to that film.
+Mundy explained the creative team had full creative freedom over the story and were not required to make it adhere to any other DCU projects.
+He further elaborated that the story did not have any required "specific landing point," feeling particularly satisfied with Stewart's characterization.
+Gunn also explained that Lanterns would feature the interdimensional prison Salvation and the organization Checkmate—both elements introduced in "Full Nelson", the season two finale of Peacemaker (2025)—and that the series would be "really important in setting up things" in the wider context of the DCU.